nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. Edit a participant's name (new name is unique and does not match any other participant's)

-   1. Prerequisite: At least 1 participant in the participant list.
+   1. Prerequisite: At least one participant is in the participant list.

    2. Test case: `edit 1 n/Alexis Peoh`<br>
-      Expected: Participant at index 1 is renamed to "Alexis Peoh" with all other details unchanged.
+      Expected: The participant at index 1 is renamed to "Alexis Peoh" with all other details unchanged.

 ### Locating participants by name

 1. Find a participant with name "David"

    1. Prerequisite: All participants listed using the `list` command.
-At least one participant in the participant list.
+At least one participant is in the participant list.

    2. Test case: `find David`<br>
-      Expected: Participant list is filtered to show only participants with "David" in their names.
+      Expected: The participant list is filtered to show only participants with "David" in their names.
 The list may be empty if no participant has "David" in their name.

 ### Viewing a participant’s details

 1. View details of a participant

    1. Prerequisite: All participants listed using the `list` command.
-At least one participant in the participant list.
+At least one participant is in the participant list.

    2. Test case: `view 1`<br>
-      Expected: Details of the first participant in the participant list shown in the status message.
+      Expected: Details of the first participant in the participant list are shown in the status message.

 ### Adding a Next-of-Kin to a participant